sedouard/dokku-azure/README.md

 With Dokku, you can pretty much run your entire application stack and it takes a lot of the nuances away of running particular services with the speed of docker containers.
 What's even more awesome are the plugins for the various types of databases you may want to launch as well.

+You can see this as a great alternative to Azure Websites if you're looking to run ruby on rails or just things that don't work quite right on Windows.
+Although it doesn't have the scale of Azure Websites, so if you're looking for scalability and the friendliness of Dokku checkout the [deis project](http://deis.io).

 Go fourth and conquer!